Grief is a very

 death in childhood, now it is hitting me with full force ... the monster has

-been let out of the box so to speak.
-The impact wasn't felt until about
+been let out of the box.
+The full impact wasn't felt until about

 a month or so after dad's death because as I've been told often, I had numbed